TheIconfactory/Tapestry/Documentation/API.md

 		}
 ```

 Note the rules can suggest more than one option to the user.
-In the case above, a site that has both an RSS and Atom feed will
+In the case above, a site that has both an RSS and Atom feed will offer the user choices with both `site` variables.

 GoComics:

 ```json